 There are two methods of verifying instrument accuracy: a functional or bump test and a full calibration, each appropriate under certain conditions.
 A bump test verifies calibration by exposing the instrument to a known concentration of test gas.
 The instrument reading is compared to the actual quantity of gas present (as indicated on the cylinder).
 If the instrument’s response is within an acceptable tolerance range of the actual concentration, then its calibration is verified.
 (Note: It is recommended that users check with the detection equipment manufacturer for the acceptable tolerance ranges.)
 Instruments should be "zeroed" before the bump test in order to give a more accurate picture of the bump test results.
 When performing a bump test, the test gas concentration should be high enough to trigger the instrument alarm.

 If the bump test results are not within the acceptable range, a full calibration must be performed.
 A full calibration is the adjustment of the instrument’s reading to coincide with a known concentration (generally a certified standard) of test gas.
 For verification of accuracy, calibration gas should always be certified by and traceable to the National Institute of Standards and Technology (NIST).
-In most cases, a full calibration is only necessary when an instrument fails a bump test or after it has been serviced.
+In most cases, a full calibration (using equipment like the BW Microdock II Docking Station) is only necessary when an instrument fails a bump test or after it has been serviced.
 The full calibration and bump test should be conducted in a clean fresh air environment.

 In practice we have heard that companies develop their own intervals of when to bump test and when to calibrate.
 Our clients inform us that if they use their monitors infrequently, say every 30 days or less, then they do calibrate each time they monitor so they have confidence the monitor is responding properly.
 On the other hand, companies that use their devices all the time, say daily, have told us they calibrate far less frequently, perhaps every 4-6 months, but do bump testing more often (every couple of weeks) to make sure the devices are registering.